HafsaAhmed7/AI-ML-Engineering-Project/README.md

 ### 📂 Dataset
 -House Price Prediction Dataset (from Kaggle).
--The dataset (`House Price Prediction Dataset.csv`) is included in this folder for easy access and reproducibility.
+-The dataset (`kc house Data.csv`) is included in ipynb file for easy access and reproducibility.
 You can click on it to view or download the raw data used in this task.

 ### 🛠️ Methods